Infrequently Noted

 Over the past decade, my work has centred on partnering with teams to build ambitious products for the web across both desktop and mobile.
 This has provided a ring-side seat to a sweeping variety of teams, products, and technology stacks across more than 100 engagements.

-This is upsetting because React is legacy technology, but it continues to appear in greenfield applications.
 Surprisingly, some continue to insist that React is "modern."
-This correct if we understand "modern" to apply to React the way it applies to art.
+Perhaps we can square the circle if we understand "modern" to apply to React in the way it applies to art.
 Neither demonstrate contemporary design or construction techniques.
-They are not built to meet current needs, but stand as expensive objets that harken back to an earlier era's now-antiquated methods.
+They are not built to meet current needs or performance standards, but stand as expensive objets that harken back to the peak of an earlier era's antiquated methods.

 In the hope of steering the next team away from the rocks, I've found myself penning advocacy pieces and research into the state of play, as well as giving talks to alert managers and developers of the dangers of today's misbegotten frontend orthodoxies.